 Farm Fresh is a Canadian company that only uses Canadian sourced ingredients.
 Choose from either their beef or bacon formulas.
 Containing both heart and liver, these meaty treats will quickly grab your puppies attention

 Fish-based treats have a pungent odour and are useful for encouraging pickier pets to stay attentive.
-Snack21 Hawaiian fish treats are small dried pieces of Ahi Tuna, Mahi Mahi, Opah and Swordfish.
+Snack21 fish treats are available in Wild Hawaiian, Salmon, Herring, and Freshwater Rainbow Trout.

 No additives, preservatives or artificial flavours make these fishy snacks ideal for sensitive tummies.
 Fish is also rich in omega fatty acids, which can aid in digestion and promote healthier skin and coat health.